-A single phase (Phase 1) \$10M exploration program is recommended for the AurMac Project.
+A single (1) phase \$10M exploration program is recommended for the AurMac Project.
 Phase I will consist of: 1) 21,000 m of infill and step-out drilling of the Powerline Deposit at an estimated cost of \$9M and 2) metallurgical testing of both the Powerline and Airstrip deposits at an estimated cost of \$1M.